plone/documentation/docs/classic-ui/portlets.md

    Note that you must have the appropriate permissions to add portlets to a web page.
    If you do not see the {guilabel}`Manage portlets` link, you may need to contact the site administrator to request access.

-3. In the {menuselection}`Add portlets` menu, select the portlet that you want to add, and click the {guilabel}`Add` button.
+3. In the {menuselection}`Add portlets` menu, select the portlet type that you want to add, and click the {guilabel}`Add` button.
-  This will open an edit form, now fill in the form.
+  This will open a form to edit the settings for the selected portlet type.

 4. Click the {guilabel}`Save` button to save your changes and add the portlet to the web page.
    This adds the portlet to the list of {guilabel}`Portlets assigned here` on the screen.